organisciak/dissertation/document/4_posterior_objective.md

 The impetus for the research in this chapter was a desire to improve the effectiveness of an information retrieval system for the Institute of Museum and Library Services Digital Collections and Content project (IMLS DCC).
 The IMLS DCC is a large aggregation of digital cultural heritage materials from museums, libraries, and archives across the country.
 Originally launched in 2002 as a point of access to digital collections supported by the IMLS through National Leadership Grants and LSTA funding, it has since expanded its scope to provide more inclusive coverage of American history collections, regardless of funding source.
-As a result of its position among the largest cultural heritage aggregations in the U.S., research through the IMLS DCC looks at the problems associated with reconciling content from thousands of different providers, including metadata interoperability, collection-item relationships, and access to materials.
+As a result of its position among the largest cultural heritage aggregations in the US, research through the IMLS DCC looks at the problems associated with reconciling content from thousands of different providers, including metadata interoperability, collection-item relationships, and access to materials.
 One of the difficulties that IMLS DCC must address is information retrieval when the metadata records in its aggregation are of inconsistent length, style, and informativeness.
 Overcoming these types of problems in order to improve subject access to the breadth of materials is an active problem [e.g. @efron_building_2011; @efron_improving_2012].
 In doing so, human relevance ratings are an invaluable resource for evaluating document relevance in a given query.